Bach d minor, Part IV

 (continued from Part III)

 Wender installed the organ very high in the building, in the third floor balcony directly under the vaulted ceiling, and the limited height and space of that place dictated that no 16-foot manual stops could be included.
 In their place a 5-1/3 foot Quinta stop was supplied to the main (Oberwerk) division for the purpose of generating a differential "synthetic" 16-foot tone when drawn with the plenum of the Oberwerk.
-The instrument had no 2-foot stops.
+This helps to explain the unusual octave doublings in the opening of the Toccata for which there is no parallel in any other of Bach's organ music and reflects an ingenious solution for making up for that deficiency and creating an organo pleno sound that typically requires a 16-foot basis, The instrument also had no 2-foot stops.
 This not only made them unavailable to the chorus but certain gap interval registrations common to neo-baroque music, like 8-foot with 2-foot, were impossible.
 The surprisingly weighty and powerful secondary division (Brustwerk) was mounted to the sides of the Oberwerk and played from the bottom manual.
 It was supplied with only one 8-foot stop, a covered flute labeled "Still Gedackt" which was topped by a 4-foot chorus.
 The highest pitched single rank stop supplied to the Brustwerk was a 2-2/3 Quinta which, when drawn with the 4-foot chorus, served to strengthen and reinforce the sole 8-foot stop.
 The Brustwerk mixture is of III ranks, and the Oberwerk mixture is of IV ranks.
 The Pedal division is supplied with only 4 stops: a 16-foot Gedackt labeled "Sub Bass," 8-foot "Principal Bass," 16-foot Trombone labeled "Posaunen Bass," and a 2-foot Zink labeled "Cornet Bass," the last two stops being reeds.
 A shove coupler I/II and Oberwerk to Pedal coupler were the only two couplers supplied.
 The Oberwerk lacked couplers on itself, and the Brustwerk could not be coupled to the Pedal.

 These peculiarities not only force a consideration of registrations but also a reconsideration of Bach's performance pitch, at least for the early works.
-I try to follow these considerations, in the use of the manuals, selection of the stops, and raising the pitch of the instrument one half step from the standard, if possible, to e flat minor when I perform it.
+I try to follow these considerations in the use of the manuals, selection of the stops, even to raising the pitch of the instrument one half step from the standard to e flat minor when the work is practiced.
 On a larger instrument where it's possible to play with a larger sound, I also try to make an educated guess as to what additions or corrections the composer might have considered making in the selection of the stops, and go with that.
 It's almost absurd to think that this genius Bach, who drew perhaps 8 stops on the Wender organ in Arnstadt to secure his plenum there, would have confined himself to only 8 stops to secure his plenum when seated at an instrument 3 times its size.

 The interpreter should also be wary of inconsistencies in metronome markings appearing in published editions.
 In the Dupre edition, for example, the metronomic indications for both the Fugue and for the passages marked Prestissimo in the free opening, as printed, are identical, which cannot be.
 No Bach fugue is ever played at a Prestissimo tempo.
 It's instructive in this connection to read Louis Vierne's essay about performing this work (see Appendix B of Rollin Smith's book, Louis Vierne, Organist of Notre-Dame Cathedral, Pendragon Press, 1999).
 Because Dupre was of the legato school, and due to recent discoveries of the historical (non-legato, broken) manner of performing early (pre-1800) organ music with its deemphasis on thumb glissando, substitution, and use of the heels, Dupre's edition of Bach's organ works is not as widely consulted today as it once was.